Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 Coleman Battery Guard

-Coleman is an outdoor company which sells everything from replacement parts for outdoor survival gear, to stoves and grills.
+Coleman is an outdoor company that sells everything from replacement parts for outdoor survival gear, to stoves and grills.

 The Coleman’s Battery Guard system “stops battery drain to preserve battery life and reduce corrosion” and “allows flashlight batteries to be stored for years.”
 The maximum run time for the Coleman is 200 hours (at its lowest setting).